Eskridge History, Family Crest & Coats of Arms

 Contemporary Notables of the name Eskridge (post 1700) +

-- Mrs. John R. Eskridge, American Democrat politician, Member of Democratic National Committee from Delaware, 1929
+- Mrs. John R. Eskridge, American Democratic Party politician, Member of Democratic National Committee from Delaware, 1929

 - John R. Eskridge, American Republican politician, Alternate Delegate to Republican National Convention from Kentucky, 1900